uicperformance/minvec/README.md

 For this part, there is the added complexity of a mutator thread, which makes frequent "transfers" between array elements: it adds some number $x$ to one element, and subtracts the same $x$ from another element.
 To ensure consistency, the mutator thread requires exclusive access to the relevant array elements during these transfers.

-The `benchmark_mt.c` program runs the mutator thread as well as a variable number of threads computing array minima.
+The `mtbench.c` program runs the mutator thread as well as a variable number of threads computing array minima.
 The benchmark program in turn computes, checks and reports the minimum of the minima returned from the threads.

-For this part, you may modify `benchmark_mt.c`, to improve the synchronization behavior of the program.
+For this part, you may modify `mtbench.c`, to improve the synchronization behavior of the program.
 Specifically, you may want to modify the `scanner_thread` and `mutator_thread` functions.

-As a first step, we will improve the performance without a running mutator (binary `benchmark_mt_nomut`).
+As a first step, we will improve the performance without a running mutator (binary `mtbench_nomut`).

 #### Use the right lock for the job

 In the template design, worker threads acquire the global lock before computing the minimum.
 This is necessary for correctness when the mutator thread runs.
 However, it's not very practical, since the workers end up working in sequence rather than in parallel, negating the benefits of multithreading.

 Try switching to a single readers-writer lock `pthread_rwlock` instead, in which multiple readers can hold a single lock at the same time.
-Run `benchmark_mt_nomut` to observe the performance difference between mutex and rwlock.
+Run `mtbench_nomut` to observe the performance difference between mutex and rwlock.

 #### Eliminate Redundancy

 The template implementation does redundant work on all threads, resulting in no speedup.
 Instead, we should be dividing up the work between the threads.
 Here are a few different ways to divide up the work between N threads:

- * divide up the array into N contiguous sets of elements (sharded),
+ * divide up the array into N contiguous sets of elements, one set per thread (sharded),
  * have each thread process every N elements (interleaved) or, more generally
  * have each thread process k elements spaced every kN elements (block interleaved)